Cambridge District Scout Archive

 332 Battery Lt AA Reg RA 6094674 26/12/1942 son of Gertrude Wallis Camb.

-The following is the list of Cambridge Scouts/ Scouters not on the Roll of Honour, as compiled in 1946.
+The following is the list of Cambridge Scouts/ Scouters not on the Roll of Honour, as compiled in 1946 and since.
 Those above that I have been able to verify are ticked.
 Chessum is described as being ‘on war service.’
 The others I have not been able to confirm the individual and/or the circumstances.